Have you ever dropped to your knees with tears streaming down your face and whispered a prayer, “God, please help my child!”

 Eventually, our children trapped in sin may be set free entirely.
 They can now reach out to others who are in the same trap they were once in, and may actually carry a tool that helps release the clamp on people who are struggling and open their eyes to the truth.
 Or our child can encourage people who are going through the same physical illness they suffered through.

 “In the same way, let your light shine before others, that they may see your good deeds and glorify your Father in heaven” -Matthew 5:16

 Are you a parent whose knees are sore?
 You’ve been praying for decades and have lost hope.
 Bring your child again to the Father who has the tools to heal your child spiritually or physically.
 Pound on his door relentlessly till he answers and comes out and releases your child from the trap that is choking them.

 Never give up hope.
-Every child is reachable and precious to God.
-He has the tools your child needs to be free, to be well, to be whole💗
+Every rebellious child is reachable, and every sick child is also precious to God.
+He has the tools your child needs to be free, to be well, and to be whole💗

 “Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God” (Philippians 4:6).